Caregiver Support Groups

 Working Daughter

 This is a support group that takes place on Facebook for working daughters who are taking care of their elderly parents or other loved ones.
-Liz O’Donnell founded the Working Daughter support group in 2015, when she realized that those caregivers with a part-time or a full-time job needed some form of emotional assistance to overcome the amount of stress caregiving can burden you with.
-Juggling career, care, and perhaps a family of your own can be exhausting, so the Working Daughter group can be a great place to get advice and support.
+Liz O’Donnell founded the Working Daughter support group in 2015, when she realized that caregivers with a part-time or a full-time job needed some form of emotional assistance to overcome the amount of stress caregiving can burden you with.
+Juggling career, care, and perhaps a family of your own can be exhausting, so O’Donnell started the Working Daughter group to be a place to get advice and support.

 This private group operates on Facebook and there is no fee for joining or connecting with other caregivers.
 All you have to do is sign up.
 If you are a woman who is attempting to take on both professional and caregiving responsibilities at the same time, this support group may be perfect for you.